Jackson’s Bay, 1874-1879: Resolutely Untamed

 The Jackson Bay wharf today provides a base for local and visiting commercial fishers.
 This view north towards Haast, Mosquito Hill and the Southern Alps was taken by an unknown photographer circa 1960.
 (Photograph 007661 from the Hokitika Museum.
 See below for the full citation.)

-Today, only The Esplanade, Pier Street and two portions of High Street appear on the map.
+Today, only The Esplanade, Pier Street and two portions of High Street appear on the Jackson’s Bay map.
 The jetty?
 Finally built in 1937.
 By then a regular air service to Haast and Okuru had been running for eight years.

 © Barbara Scrivens, 2015